Dmitri Aliev: 2016–17 season

 Starting his season on the Junior Grand Prix series, Aliev won gold in Ostrava, Czech Republic, after placing first in both segments.
 Ranked first in the short and seventh in the free, he finished fourth at his next JGP event in Ljubljana, Slovenia.
-His results gave him the last spot at the 2016–17 JGP Final in Marseilles.
+His results gave him the last spot at the 2016–17 JGP Final in Marseille.
 In December, he won the gold medal in France by a margin of 3.55 points over Alexander Samarin.
 Later that month, Aliev finished fifth at the 2017 Russian Championships in Chelyabinsk.

 In early 2017 Aliev won his second junior national title in Saint Petersburg.
 This result gave him a spot at the 2017 World Junior Championships.
 He ranked first in the short program, third in the free skate, and second overall in Taipei, Taiwan, winning the silver medal behind American Vincent Zhou and ahead of the teammate Alexander Samarin.